 Then follow one of the two options in the next two steps: Automated or Manual

-file in your text editor of choiceexport.sh
+5. Edit your .md file in your text editor of choice

-🚀 Go ahead to the Step 7 and add your codelabs on the main repo
+🚀 Go ahead to the Step 8 and add your codelabs on the main repo

-directory with your codelab as the dir name.
+Create a folder under the markdown directory.
 This is where your markdown file and related artifacts (such as images) will reside.

 Go ahead and create a markdown file where you'll create the actual codelab.
-Please have your markdown file name match the id
+Please have your markdown file name match the id in the header metadata that you will set in the next subsection.

 $ vim unique-codelab-identifier.md